geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 make the product viable and used friends and family to test it.
 I can definitely see that this is pretty far from what Spotify is today (or even at the time the article was written), but why not just leave it at prototype?
 Is a skateboard a prototype for a car?
 Hardly.
-I'd argue the same is true for the minecraft example presented in the article [^minecraft].
+I'd argue the same is true for the Minecraft example presented in the article [^minecraft].

 The Big Government example in the original article is a great case study of